 Some people have identified a relationship between their headaches and the consumption of particular foods.
 Studies have investigated this relationship, and seem to support this idea.
 However, there is controversy over whether this relationship is related to allergies, or if the migraine may be triggered by a particular chemical or ingredient in the food.
 Common food triggers for headaches include:

 - Artificial sweeteners

 - Cane sugar

 - Sodium nitrate/nitrite (a preservative)

 - Tartrazine (an artificial color commonly known at FD&C Yellow 5)

-- Avoidance of food triggers may decrease the frequency of your migraines, but should be approached cautiously in order to avoid adopting an unbalanced or unhealthy diet.
-We recommend that you consult an NY doctor or dietician before beginning an avoidance diet.
+Avoidance of food triggers may decrease the frequency of your migraines but should be approached cautiously in order to avoid adopting an unbalanced or unhealthy diet.
+We recommend that you consult with our allergists or a dietician before beginning an avoidance diet.

 Treatment of allergic rhinitis may help prevent or treat headaches in people that seem to have allergy-based triggers to their migraines.
 Unfortunately, there have been few studies performed that can prove or disprove this.